An epicurean adventure to: South Africa

 Lukewarm water

-Yeast needs lukewarm water to activate it.
-Too warm and the yeast may die, too cold and it may not activate.
+Yeast needs lukewarm water to activate - too hot and it will die, too cold and it won’t activate.

 Oil

-For frying vetkoek, it's best to use a neutral oil with a high smoking point, like sunflower oil, vegetable oil or coconut oil.
-Olive oil is generally not recommended for deep-frying and it would be very expensive.
+For frying vetkoek, use a neutral oil with a high smoking point, like sunflower or vegetable oil.

-If you are trying to be economical with the oil, you can always use a smaller pot which will give you a greater depth of oil.
-Just fry fewer vetkoek at a time.
+If you're conserving oil, use a smaller pot with more depth and fry fewer vetkoek at a time.

 How to make vetkoek: Step-by-step